Rio Hondo College logo

 (*Students will receive credit for only one of the following courses: ENGL 201 or ENGL 201H)

-This advanced composition course is open to all students who have successfully completed ENGL 101 and is designed for those who expect to transfer to four-year colleges or universities.
-Students will read and write extensively, while applying critical thinking skills and research techniques.
-Students will demonstrate these abilities in advanced composition as they research and write a series of argumentative essays, which demonstrate the ability to analyze issues, evaluate positions, and argue persuasively through clear, concise prose.
-The lab component of this course is designed to assist students in advancing and refining their writing and language skills and will augment their ability to exercise critical thought.
-Students will complete lab activities that further enhance their ability to compose logical, well-supported arguments that exhibit grammatical fluency and correct documentation form.
-Students will meet with composition instructors through individual conferences that address students’ specific writing concerns.
+This advanced composition course is open to all students who have successfully completed ENGL 101 and expect to transfer to four-year institutions.
+In the course, students learn classical critical thinking concepts and decision-making and problem-solving skills applicable to real-world scenarios by engaging with current issues using argumentative and research techniques.
+Students also read and write extensively while applying critical thinking skills and research techniques, demonstrating these abilities in advanced composition as they research and write a series of argumentative essay that demonstrate the ability to analyze issues, evaluate positions, and argue persuasively through clear, concise prose.
+The course's writing workshop component is designed to assist students in improving and refining their writing and language skills: in writing workshop students undertake activities that enhance their ability to compose logical, well-supported arguments that exhibit grammatical fluency and correct citation styles.
+Additionally, students meet with composition instructors through individual or small group conferences that address students’ specific writing concerns.

 CSU GE C1 - Arts (Arts)GE3.0†